 A common question we’re asked is the difference between healthy fats vs unhealthy fats.
 With high fat fad diets, like the ketogenic diet, it is important to examine what the difference is between healthy fats vs unhealthy fats.

-Many years ago, people thought eating low-fat foods would lead to a low-fat body without taking into consideration the difference between healthy fats vs. unhealthy fats, and which they were consuming.
+Many years ago, people thought eating low-fat foods would lead to a low-fat body without taking into consideration the difference in fats and which they were consuming.
 While that myth has been dispelled time and time again, there’s still a lot of confusion among people without a nutrition background about what constitutes healthy fats vs unhealthy fats.

 Good fats include monounsaturated fats, polyunsaturated fats and omega-3’s – these fats do not increase cholesterol and are very heart-healthy.
 These fats are an essential part of a healthy diet and help to the body absorb nutrients, assist never transmission and maintain cell membrane health.

 Unhealthy fats include trans-fats found in hydrogenated oils and some saturated fats.
 Not all saturated fats are created equal – some may not have either a positive or negative effect on health, such as those found in canola oil – while others, such as those found in butter and ice cream, fall into the “bad” fat category.
 These “bad” fats result in obesity, heart disease and other devastating health problems.

-Rather than look for non-fat products, which may be high in calories or sugar, choose foods with healthy fats that help your heart, lower your cancer risk, maintain your weight and taste great.
+Rather than look for non-fat products, which may be high in calories or sugar, choose foods with healthy fats for weight loss, heart-health, lowered cancer risk, and great taste.

 Here is a list of six healthy fats that you should start eating today:

 - Many nuts and seeds are rich in omega-3 fatty acids which help to protect your heart by regulating rythms that can cause heart attacks.
 Several studies have also shown that eating nuts lower your risk of heart disease and type-3 disease.